AbdulrahmanQu/Udacity_Projects_DataScientist/WritingADataScienceBlog/README.md

 Project motivation:
 in this project i was seeking to know what is the most popular programming langueges used in stackoverflow and what is the states that is participating in this survay and what is the most paid country for the developers didn't realise that india will take the last place

+lastly i'd like to thank udacity reviewrs for their hard work and for answering all my concerns

 ## Installation